 If the natural attractions aren’t enough, the route ends with the Nabatean masterpiece, Petra.
 The city in the rocks holds days worth of exploration by itself, and the short route the Jordan Trail takes through it is meant only to display a few of its highlights and to provide a base for further wanderings, not to fully capture its depth.
 Few other long-distance trails can boast stages as consistently spectacular as this or end in a place as worthy of a visit as Petra.

-Note that entry to Petra requires a pass, which can only be purchased at the front entrance.
+- Entry to Petra requires a pass, which can only be purchased at the front entrance.
 This route does not approach Petra through this entrance, so a pass must be purchased in advance.

 Length: 72.6 km